Kapisanan Philippine Centre for Arts & Culture is a multiple award-winning, youth-led, charitable community organization based in Toronto.

 KAPISANAN successfully launched VINTA, a chic and modern Filipiñana fashion line, in 2013.
 VINTA is a social enterprise that aims to bring Filipino cultural clothing into the North American fashion consciousness, while promoting ethical labour practices in the garment industry, and stimulating entrepreneurship among Filipino-Canadian young people and women.

-Kapisanan would like to acknowledge the generous support from the the following organizations
+Kapisanan would like to acknowledge the generous support from

 PASSING THE BATON